jrpotter/notebook/notes/x86-64/instructions/access.md

 %%ANKI
 Basic
-How can the following instruction be rewritten using a MOV?
+How is the following instruction equivalently rewritten using MOV?
 ```asm
 cltq
 ```